 Since its inception in 1974, the AFI Directing Workshop for Women (DWW) has been dedicated to advancing the number of women working professionally as narrative screen directors.
 The workshop annually provides eight gifted directors with immersive training in screen directing, professional development resources and inroads to the industry — all at no cost to participants.
 With over 300 alumnae offered a continuum of support following completion of the program, the result is a robust network of female storytellers empowered to bring their voices to film and television in ever greater numbers — including QUEEN SUGAR director/producer Neema Barnette, HOMELAND executive producer/director Lesli Linka Glatter and UNREAL co-creator Sarah Gertrude Shapiro.

-The AFI Directing Workshop for Women receives generous support from FIJI Water, Paramount Pictures, the Hollywood Foreign Press Association, the Will & Jada Smith Family Foundation, Lifetime, the National Endowment for the Arts, Universal Pictures, the Academy of Motion Picture Arts and Sciences and Visionary Women.
+The AFI Directing Workshop for Women receives generous support from the Academy of Motion Picture Arts and Sciences, The Walt Disney Studios, the Hollywood Foreign Press Association, Lifetime, the National Endowment for the Arts, Paramount Pictures, Universal Pictures, Visionary Women and the Will & Jada Smith Family Foundation.
 Additional support comes from Jean Picker Firstenberg, Linda Hope, Lynne and Mark Liss, the Nancy Malone Living Trust, Seed&Spark, the Jean Picker Firstenberg Endowment, The Nancy Malone Endowment provided by The Bob and Dolores Hope Charitable Foundation, and the many individual supporters committed to providing opportunities for women in the media arts.
 For more information visit: AFI.com/DWW.

 About the American Film Institute